bruhtus/scrawl/_posts/2020-10-11-pavement-distress-ssd.md

 And here's a VGG16 after truncated from classification layers: <br>
 ![]({{site.baseurl}}/images/pavement-distress-ssd/truncated-vgg16.jpg)

-If you want to calculate the result from max polling, you can use this equation: <br>
+If you want to calculate the result from max polling, you can use this equation [^2]: <br>
 ![]({{site.baseurl}}/images/pavement-distress-ssd/max-pooling-equation.png)<br>
 Information:
 1. kernel_size, stride, padding, and dilation can be 1 integer (in this case, the value for height and width are the same) or 2 integer (in this case, the first integer is height and the second integer is width).